yanaginx/emusic-player-electron/README.md

 - Add song to all songs list by folder or by file (support .flac, .mp3, .wav and .ogg)
 - Playlist creation
 - Play single song or whole playlist (the playback is still simple - with no repeat/shuffle mode implemented)
-- Emotion recognition.
-The emotion recognition server - [emusic-player-electron-server](https://github.com/yanaginx/emusic-player-electron-server) must be started before the app for this function to work.
 - Save current profile (for saving the added songs and created playlists).
 - Choose playlist for specific emotion recognized (the specified playlist is chosen by user's preference, by using setting screen).
 - Shuffle/Repeat mode for player.
 - Choose playlist's track start playing the playlist with the chosen track's position.
 - Partially fix issue when starting same song from different playlist not making the track reload.
+- The server - [emusic-player-electron-server](https://github.com/yanaginx/emusic-player-electron-server) must be started before the app for these functions below to work:
+  - Wifi scanning.
+  - FER and playlist picking.
+  - Scan removable devices for music and copying them to "/home/music" (linux) and "D:/Music" (windows) (only window version tested).

 TODO: